rpn1966/platotheory2026/_pages/info.md

 We are working on offering childcare support for those who need it.
 We understand that there are a wide range of needs, therefore please do indicate on the registration form if you would like childcare and we can get in touch to discuss what you require and the options available.

 ## Financial Support {#FinancialSupport}
-As we have organised this conference to be free to attend, we do not plan to provide any financial support at this stage.
+As we have organised this meeting to be free to attend, we do not plan to provide any financial support at this stage.
 However, if you are facing any exceptional circumstances, do get in touch.